erknrio/brackets-themes-animation/README.md

-# brackets-themes-animation-brackets
+# brackets-themes-animation
-This repository is a hooks to create beatiful animation on brackets themes.
+This repository is a hook to create an animation on brackets themes.

+### Usage
+In the file theme.css you can find a few styles.
+This styles add an animation highlighting the brackets, braces, etc. of your code.
+Copy this styles on your theme.css and change all you want :).